yohsii/puck-cms-platform/README.md

+Commits not carried over from bitbucket but they were all pre-dotnet core

 # Puck CMS Platform
 Pure dotnet core MVC, CMS platform.
 Fun to use and easy to learn, Fast, scalable, code-first, unobtrusive and extensible with complete querying and Lucene integration.